Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 Upon successful login, one is greeted with an overall management page.
 Whilst a little unintuitive, the various tabs along the top right of the management page allow for various aspects of the router's functionality to be configured.

 **IMPORTAANT: The EdgeRouter is arguably the most important piece of kit in the touring setup.
 Without it in a functional state, the touring VLANs would have no routing and no DHCP server.
-It is therefore imperative that configuration changes are documented here when they are made, and that no changes are made without sufficient time to test their ramifications in a non-show-critical environment**
+It is therefore imperative that configuration changes are documented here when they are made, and that no changes are made without sufficient time to test their ramifications in a non-show-critical environment.**

 Interface Assignments
 ---------------------